Preconditioning Parametrized Linear Systems: Introduction

-SAM updates are particularly effective for sequences of hard problems where expensive preconditioners are needed for fast convergence.
-This is the case for many KKT systems and problems where an algebraic multigrid preconditioner is needed and the set-up phase is expensive.
-Another example are matrix-free methods where, cost-wise, we can compute a matrix only once to compute a preconditioner.
-In this paper, however, we demonstrate the effectiveness of SAMs for ILUTP-type preconditioners \cite{Saad09,Saad03}, as these are widely used.
-We stress, though, that the purpose of this paper is not a time-wise comparison between SAMs and ILUTP preconditioners; they play complementary roles.
-Moreover, while we use ILUTP preconditioners here to make the case for recycling preconditioners, SAMs can be used with any other preconditioner.
-Nevertheless, recycling an ILUTP preconditioner does not make sense if computing the SAM takes more time than computing a new ILU factorization.
-So, time-wise comparisons between computing SAMs and ILU factorizations are needed.
-To make these comparisons fair, we compare runtimes from our (interpreted) m-file for SAMs with runtimes from our m-file for ILUTP.
+We note that the purpose of this paper is not a time-wise comparison between SAMs and any preconditioner; rather, they play complementary roles.
+Nevertheless, recycling a preconditioner does not make sense if computing the SAM takes more time than computing a new preconditioner.
+So, time-wise comparisons between computing the two are needed.
+To make these comparisons fair, we compare runtimes for (interpreted) m-files: our m-file for SAMs, our m-file implementation for ILUTP \cite{ilutp-m}, and an m-file implementation for the AMG preconditioner from \cite{HuLinZik2019}.
 Comparing with runtimes from MATLAB\rtm's (compiled) {\tt ilu} (type `ilutp') has two important drawbacks.
 First, compiled code runs much faster than interpreted code, which would seriously skew the comparisons.
 Second, MATLAB\rtm's more recent implementation of Saad's ILUTP determines the amount of fill automatically, sometimes allowing large amounts of fill.
-This makes comparisons difficult and potentially makes computing MATLAB\rtm's {\tt ilu} more expensive than necessary.
+This makes comparisons difficult and potentially makes computing MATLAB\rtm's {\tt ilu} more expensive than necessary (see footnote 6 on page 15).

+Recycling preconditioners by periodically updating an initial or previous preconditioner with a SAM update can significantly reduce total runtime compared with (1) computing a new preconditioner for every system or periodically and (2) reusing a fixed preconditioner for all systems.
+If computing (and using) the SAM is cheaper than computing a new preconditioner and yields faster convergence, recycling clearly wins in comparison (1).
+This is not usually the case, but it is possible; see Section \ref{sec:indef}, where we demonstrate this for indefinite matrices arising from the Helmholtz equation.
+With respect to (1), generally the issue is whether the (typically) lower cost of computing the SAMs outweighs the cost of additional iterations (due to a less effective preconditioner) and the additional matrix-vector product per iteration.
+With respect to (2), the issue is whether the reduction in iterations due to an improved preconditioner outweighs the cost of computing the SAM update plus the extra cost per iteration.